 Molting can also cause a pale comb.
 If there are feathers everywhere that is likely the cause.
 Click here to read more about molting

 Ashy looking black or brown spots on the comb/wattle/any unfeathered skin can indicate fowl pox.
 One or two spots is not a cause for concern and is probably a scab from another chicken pecking them.
-Fowl pox would be accompanied by lethargy, loss of appetite, weight loss and “wet” sounding breathing.
-Similar to chicken pox in humans it is very contagious (to other chickens) and there isn’t much you can do to “cure” it, just treat the symptoms.
+Fowl pox would be accompanied by lethargy, loss of appetite, nasal discharge, and weight loss.
+The less common form of Fowl Pox is “wet” pox which is when the lesions form inside the GI and respiratory tract.
+Wet pox can block breathing & eating and have the added symptom of “wet” sounding breathing.
+Similar to chicken pox in humans it is very contagious (to other chickens) and there isn’t much you can do to “cure” it as it is a viral infection.
+You can just treat the symptoms & try to contain the spread in your flock.
 Boost their immune systems with vitamins and electrolytes to help their body fight the virus, and keep any infected birds separate.

 A purple comb usually indicates a respiratory problem which leads to the next section….